1796 United States House of Representatives election in Tennessee

 The 1796 United States House of Representatives election in Tennessee was held on October 15, 1796, to determine the first Congressman of Tennessee.
 Tennessee was admitted to the United States on June 1, 1796.
-Democratic-Republican candidate, Andrew Jackson defend his Nonpartisan opponent, James Roby, with 98.9% of the vote.
+Democratic-Republican candidate, Andrew Jackson defeated his Nonpartisan opponent, James Roby, with 98.9% of the vote.

 Andrew Jackson was seated in Congress on December 5, 1796.